mukhtar-github/beginners-guide-to-react/README.md

 I don't think that's a big deal, so we'll get rid of that.
 Let's restore this small box to its former glory.
 The other thing that's common across all these boxes is the font style italic.
 Let's have that be provided here.
 We'll say style fontStyle italic.
 With that, we can now remove the font style from all of these.
 We'll save that, and we've made things a lot more terse for users of this box component.

+> Like vanilla JS functios, custom components are how you reduce repetition in your code.

 ```javascript
 function Box({className='', ...rest}) {
   return (